-We have also experimented with simpler (L1 only) chips (LEA-6) which are much lower cost – at the price of some accuracy (we obtained 9cm accuracy, 17cm vertically, with a 2hr recording run against the Leica reference station on the moraine 100m away).
+We initially experimented with recordings from simpler (L1 only) Ublox chips (LEA-6) which are much lower cost – at the price of accuracy (we obtained 9cm accuracy, 17cm vertically, with a 2hr recording run against the Leica reference station on the moraine 100m away).

 Newer generations of small lower cost dGPS units mean it is possible to deploy more of them for longer (as some use very little power).
 We moved on to testing if real-time kinematic mode – where fixes are read every second can be used instead of long data recordings.
 Because the “rover” is in a very similar position and there are increasing numbers of GPS satellites this turned out to be better than expected.

 The L1/L2 system we chose for our first RTK experiments in Iceland was the Piksi Multi from Swift Navigation.
 Within a minute an RTK fix can be achieved with an accuracy of roughly 2cm.
 It is quite power hungry (3W) but we only turn it on when taking a reading for approx 60s.
 Our data shows that this approach of trading accuracy for long term readings is a good way forward for glacier monitoring.
 You need a synchronised base station within radio reach but that can also consume much less power than a normal GNSS.

 The 2023 systems used the lower-power Ublox M9P GNSS units in RTK mode to take “live” location readings of points on glaciers for later analysis.
 This will save battery power allowing for longer battery lifetime.
 These GNSS units also use more constellations.
 Experiments with the Ardusimple starter-kits showed us that the xbee sx 868 radios were also perfect for our new designs (using less power than our previous systems).